PowerLoom/docs/docs/Protocol/Specifications/Snapshotter/preloading.md

 ## Interface

-The preloaders implement one of the following two generic interfaces
+The preloaders implement one of the following two generic interfaces:

 ### `GenericPreloader`